GoogleCloudPlatform/healthcare-data-harmonization-dataflow/README.md

-# HL7v2 to FHIR Pipeline
+# HL7v2 to FHIR Pipeline - Whistle-2

-This directory contains a reference Cloud Dataflow pipeline to convert HL7v2 messages to FHIR resources.
+This directory contains a reference Cloud Dataflow pipeline to convert HL7v2 messages to FHIR resources using Whistle-2.
 Please note that additional configurations and hardening are required before processing PHI data with this pipeline.

 ## Prerequisites